 In accordance with the Centers for Disease Control and Prevention and public health guidelines, wearing face masks and adhering to physical distancing practices, including maintaining six feet of physical distance between another person, are critical components in helping to maintain the health and safety of the entire campus community.
-Students, employees and visitors are required to practice physical distancing and wear face masks/coverings at all times in campus buildings; outdoors when they cannot be physically distant from others; and whenever state or local laws require.

 Additional information about masking and physical distancing is available on the Health Guidelines page.

 Neither the Centers for Disease Control and Prevention (CDC) nor Penn State is requiring the use of a double mask.
 CDC guidance suggests double masking as a means to improve how individuals can wear their masks.
 It is important to note, however, that you should not combine two disposable masks or double up on masks if it feels suffocating or difficult to breathe.
 Individuals seeking means to improve their mask performance can refer to CDC guidance for important ways to make sure your mask works the best it can.